phonologus/QED/README.md

   ASCII `0x53` (`S`); `\u05d0` will insert Hebrew Aleph (`א`); and `\U01f600` will insert a grinning _emoji_ (`😀`).
 The format corresponds to the new *list mode* format described above.
+  If the wrong number of digits is supplied, or the resulting codepoint falls outside the legitimate range, this `qed` generates a `?U` error.

 + The program `qedbufs` referred to in the manpage is not ported, and likely won't be.